Meagan Tandy: Early life and pageant career

 Tandy, born in Fremont, California and raised in Fontana, graduated from Etiwanda High School in Rancho Cucamonga.
-She was a student at Chaffey College, and is the first student from this school to win the Miss California USA title.
+She was a student at Chaffey College, and she is the first student from this school to win the Miss California USA title.

 Tandy studied business and film production at Chaffey College for two years where she had to produce, create and edit several commercials and short film projects for the class.
 While there, Tandy landed a job as a stand-in for December 2003 wedding of "Trista and Ryan", from Season 1 of The Bachelorette.
-Although a fan of the show, Tandy said being a stand-in for the Live wedding was a "terrible" experience and has never worked as a stand-in since.
+Although a fan of the show, Tandy said being a stand-in for the Live wedding was a "terrible" experience, and she has never worked as a stand-in since.
 After receiving associate degrees at Chaffey, Tandy attended Cal Poly Pomona where she worked on a degree in business management and marketing.

 Tandy won the Miss California USA title in a state pageant held in San Rafael, California on October 15, 2006.
-It was her second attempt at the title, as she has placed fourth runner-up to Tamiko Nash the previous year.
+It was her second attempt at the title, as she had placed fourth runner-up to Tamiko Nash the previous year.
 Tandy also won the Best Swimsuit Award in the 2007 Miss California USA pageant.

 Tandy competed in the Miss USA 2007 pageant, placing 3rd runner-up.
 Her evening wear gown was created by Nick Verreos, a participant on Season 2 of Project Runway.
 She was only the fourth African-American Miss California USA and the first African-American to succeed another African-American titleholder.